-With multiple reports of ghostly apparitions, some guests of the Asia Hotel have even complained about being touched while sleeping and hearing strange noises, including cries, from the rooms.
+With multiple reports of ghostly apparitions, some guests say that Asia Hotel Bangkok is haunted.
+They have even complained about being touched while sleeping and hearing strange noises, including cries, from the rooms.
 Guests have also reported waking up to see ghostly figures sitting on the sofa staring at them, only to vanish into thin air moments later.
 Many guests have shared their harrowing experiences at this hotel and some of them sound straight out of Wes Craven’s imagination.

 Directly connected to the Ratchathewi BTS station, the Asia Hotel is an old and well-known property that lists among the well-connected and more-affordable options in Bangkok.
 The rooms at the hotel feature classic furnishings and come with a personal safe, a flat-screen television, a minibar and a fridge.
 The hotel has an outdoor hot tub, outdoor pool, up to six dining options, a fitness centre and a business centre.

 This property is among the relatively less haunted hotels in the city, with only occasional sightings and complaints here and there regarding paranormal activity.
 The Nana Hiso Hotel could make an ideal choice for someone wanting the thrill of staying in a haunted hotel without actually facing much of a possibility of running into anything paranormal.

 Located at just a five-minute walk from the Phloen Chit Metro Station, this hotel offers apartment suites.
 The suites each have hardwood flooring, spacious kitchens and ample living and dining areas with stunning views.
 The rooms come with flat-screen televisions, free Wi-Fi access and free private parking.
 The in-house restaurant serves international and traditional Thai fare.

 What to do if you experience paranormal activity in a hotel